Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

   Python? - Stack
   Overflow](https://stackoverflow.com/questions/64004193/how-to-split-dataset-to-train-test-and-valid-in-python)

-In these solutions, people concern more about the program itself, instead of whether the result is reasonable when encounter decimals.
-In addition, “[sklearn.model_selection.train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)” is widely use in these solutions to realize dataset partition.
+In these solutions, the program is concerned more about its’ implementation, instead of the rationality of the result, when encountering decimals.
+In addition, the “[sklearn.model_selection.train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html)” is widely used in these solutions to realize dataset partition.
 Is it reasonable?
 Let’s do some further tests:

 ``` python